 Flowering & Fragrance

-Light & Temperature
+Light and Temperature

 It will flourish growing under grow lights or fluorescent lights.

-Watering & Feeding
+Watering and Feeding

 Maintain high humidity levels by keeping the plant on a damp pebble tray.
 Maintain proper ventilation to prevent problems with fungus and rot.

-Soil & Transplanting
+Soil and Transplanting

-Use a peat based potting mix (African Violets soil) or a mixture made for succulent plants.
-Good drainage is of the utmost importance.
+Use a peat-based potting type (African Violet soil) or a mixture made for succulent plants.
+Good drainage and pots with drainage holes are of the utmost importance.

-Grooming & Maintenance
+Grooming and Maintenance